AryamanReddi99/Creature-Forest/README.md

 <p align="center">
 Fig 5.
 Geese vs Hawks
 </p>
 When facing a goose, a player's best strategy is to also play goose, or they die.
 When facing a hawk, there is no dominant strategy.
-This means that althought the results are similar to ***Doves vs Crows***, playing goose is not a **strictly dominant strategy**.
+This means that althought the results are similar to Fig 4, playing goose is not a strictly dominant strategy.

 We can also allow for infiltration of invading strategies to see how they disrupt existing populations.